OpenFogStack/tinyFaaS/README.md

 #### GRPC

-To use the GRPC endpoint, compile the `api` protocol buffer as included in `./src/reverse-proxy/api` and import it into your application.
+To use the GRPC endpoint, compile the `api` protocol buffer as included in [`./src/reverse-proxy/api`](./src/reverse-proxy/api) and import it into your application.
 Specify the tinyFaaS host and port (default is `8000`) for the GRPC endpoint and use the `Request` function with the `functionIdentifier` being your function's name and the `data` field including data in any form you want.

 ### Removing tinyFaaS

-To remove tinyFaaS, remove all containers created by tinyFaaS and the Management Service, as well as the internal networks used by tinyFaaS:
+To remove tinyFaaS, remove all containers created by tinyFaaS and the management service, as well as the internal networks used by tinyFaaS:

 ```bash
 make clean